Call of Duty: Warzone hits 6 million players in 24 hours

 I probably don't need to tell you that 6 million is a lot of players for a game's first 24 hours, but just for comparison's sake: Apex Legends reached 2.5 million players in 24 hours and 10 million players in three days, while it took Fortnite two weeks to reach 10 million players (via Twitter: Daniel Ahmad).
 That puts Call of Duty: Warzone in a fairly commanding position in the crowded battle royale field, at least from the offset.

 Warzone is a new free-to-play battle royale Call of Duty game that pits 150 players against each other across two modes: Plunder and Battle Royale.
 Plunder tasks you with collecting the most money through loot, stealing money, and completing in-game Contracts.
-Battle Royale is rather self-explanatory, with additional features like Gulag, which lets downed players duke it out 1v1 for a chance to spawn back into the game.
+Battle Royale is rather self-explanatory, with some welcome innovations like battles between eliminated players that let the winner respawn back into the game.

 You can access Call of Duty: Warzone on PC, PS4, and Xbox One as an add-on to Call of Duty: Modern Warfare, or as a separate client.
 If you have Modern Warfare and its most recent update downloaded, the download will cost your PC or console between 18 and 22gb of hard drive space.
 As a standalone title, expect Warzone to take about 80gb of space.